ACP's clinical practice guideline includes debut of Policy Implication statement for this common, serious condition

 VTE, comprised of pulmonary embolism (PE) and deep venous thrombosis (DVT), is a serious, common clinical problem.
 Because most hospitalized patients have at least one VTE risk factor, many hospitals routinely give patients blood thinners.
 However, these medications increase the risk of bleeding.

 "The evidence does not support routine VTE prophylaxis in patients hospitalized for medical illnesses, including stroke," said Amir Qaseem, MD, FACP, PhD, MHA, Director of Clinical Policy at ACP.
 "If a patient is at risk for VTE, the American College of Physicians recommends that physicians prescribe heparin or related blood thinners, unless the assessed risk of bleeding outweighs likely benefits."

 Benefits and Risks of Blood Thinners and Mechanical

-ACP's recommendations do not apply to patients hospitalized for
+ACP's recommendations do not apply to patients hospitalized for surgery.

 ACP Does Not Support Performance Measures that Encourage

 Routine VTE Prevention